nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 ### CIA Interactions

 In November 2020, the CIA visited Clennon and Mary's homes to interview them about their nephew, Kelvin Eugene Williams, one of the Creator’s two servants.
 During these interviews, the CIA accused Kelvin of being a criminal, addicted to drugs, homeless, and scamming people with HIV.
 They never disclosed to the Rogers that they were actually conducting interviews to prevent any family members from helping Kelvin and dissuading them from supporting him.
-They also did not reveal that Kelvin was associated with a potential cure for HIV being developed with Juliet Sciences.
+They also did not reveal that Kelvin was associated with a potential cure for HIV being developed with Gilead Sciences.

 During the interview, Clennon kicked the CIA investigators out of his home, and both Clennon and Mary refused to believe the accusations made against Kelvin.
 Shortly thereafter, Clennon contracted COVID-19.
 The CIA operatives had posed as FBI agents during this interaction.